pryoritymusic/webpagetest-blog/src/posts/extending-webpagetest-with-custom-metrics.md

 });
 ```

-After the test runs, the testing agent runs that bit of JavaScrip and grabs the returned value, storing it as a `newCLS` metric.
+After the test runs, the testing agent runs that bit of JavaScript and grabs the returned value, storing it as a `newCLS` metric.
 The metric is then exposed in the JSON data, as well as in the [Custom Metrics section](https://www.webpagetest.org/custom_metrics.php?test=210409_BiDc3Y_2093c2f01093bc6f7749b883019966d3&run=2&cached=0) of the test results page in the UI.

 Custom metrics are a great way to play around with experimental API's like this, and that's a pretty common reason I reach for them.
 But they're also really useful for expanding on what WebPageTest reports by default.